geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 The key ingredient here is the ability to focus for an extended period of time with access to individuals to test and review the results.

-With this experience in mind we are recommending any in-kind contributions help out with the activities above, and look at helping out in Milestone 3.
+With this experience in mind we are recommending any in-kind contributions help out with the activities above.
+These activities are from Milestone 1 and any progress made reduce the target goal for Phase 2 **Funding Activation**.

+Your tean may also look at helping out in Milestone 3, picking up additional community modules.

 #### Q: Is there a deadline for GeoServer 3?